rppdev27/mosque-app-RN/README.md

 ### UI Development

-- **Custom UI**: This project does not use UI kits like NativeBase or similar libraries.
-All UI components are created manually.
+- **Custom UI**:
+This project does not utilize any UI frameworks or libraries.
+Instead, all user interface components are developed from scratch.

 ### Prerequisites